Florida's debt-based driver’s license suspension policy benefits no one, drags economy

 Suspensions for fine and fee nonpayment make up the preponderance — 75% — of all suspended licenses in Florida.
 Just 3% are for dangerous driving, including DUIs.

 It’s a problem with a clear solution but a complicated road ahead, according to FFJC Florida State Director Sarah Couture and a new report the group published Wednesday.
-Florida needs to eliminate its policy of debt-based driver’s license suspensions, she said, which is nothing close to the “velvet hammer” proponents believe it to be.
+Florida needs to eliminate its debt-based driver’s license suspensions policy, she said, which is nothing close to the “velvet hammer” proponents of keeping it believe it to be.

 “It’s more like Thor’s hammer,” she said.
 “They think it’s a tool to compel people to pay, but we know that’s not the case because people’s licenses are staying suspended for a long time.”